Best fonts in Squarespace: 2023 fonts list and font pairings

 • Black (900)

-IVYPRESTO Display
+IvyPresto Display

 This font was a huge breakout hit since it was introduced in 2020.
 You started seeing it everywhere, and for good reason!
 It’s been hard to find a sans serif font that’s both timeless and modern that looks amazing both in uppercase and lowercase letters, as well as in normal styling and italicized.